Chapter 43 BWV 18 Gleichwie der Regen und Schnee vom Himmel fällt

 The forty-second cantata of the cycle for the Sexagesimae.

-It is as well to consider this cantata with that from the previous chapter where it was explained that they may have been paired to form a two-part work, played on eiher side of the sermon.
-The precedence with Cs 24 and 185 near the beginning of the cycle may be noted.
+It is as well to consider this cantata with that from the previous chapter where it was surmised that they may have been paired to form a two-part work, played on eiher side of the sermon.
+The precedence of Cs 24 and 185 near the beginning of the cycle may be noted.
 It may also be that if Bach intended to pair 181 and 18, he might have cast his eye back over Cs 75 and 76, the earliest works (laid out clearly in two parts) designed to straddle the Leipzig sermons.

 The first is a theme announced in octaves in all parts.
 This is a technique found commonly in Italian concerto form, the orchestra announcing the principal melodic material prior to the entrance of the soloist(s).
 Bach applied the technique sparingly but provided a number of examples, including the opening of the triple keyboard concerto in Dm as well as the first two movements of the single harpsichord concerto in the same key.
 (These latter movements were to be recalled for C 146 (vol 3, chapter 14) the first as an introductory sinfonia and the second with added choral parts).
 In C 18 the concerto-like arrival of ′solo′ material arrives in the fifth bar.